Fidannnnn/MazeGame-JavaFX/README.md

 ## Overview

-**OPP_MAZE** is an innovative JavaFX-based maze game that combines engaging gameplay with a robust architecture, designed to empower developers in creating immersive gaming experiences.
+**MAZE GAME** is an innovative JavaFX-based maze game that combines engaging gameplay with a robust architecture, designed to empower developers in creating immersive gaming experiences.

-### Why OPP_MAZE?
+### Why MAZE GAME?

 This project simplifies game development while maximizing player engagement.
 The core features include: